-Irregular urination and bowel movements results from poor digestion, loss of blood and protein from the ulcer or generalized tumor cachexia.
+A mass in your dog’s stomach, of any type, can cause irregular urination and bowel movements due to poor digestion, loss of blood and protein from the ulcer or generalized tumor cachexia.
 Duration of symptoms may vary from weeks to many months.

-When doctors take positive or double contrast gastric radiographs, the images reveal a mass lesion extending into the lumen.
+When doctors take positive or double contrast gastric radiographs, the images reveal a mass lesion extending across the abdomen and into the lumen.
 Other tests include Fluoroscopy that may reveal motility alterations.
 Ultrasonography also proves useful in this case.
-For detecting larger lesions that can be biopsied, oncologists go for gastrocopy with a flexible endoscope.
+For detecting larger lesions that can be biopsied, oncologists go for gastroscopy with a flexible endoscope.
 Several large samples need to be taken because most of the tumors have superficial necrosis, inflammation and ulceration.
 Some tumors are also sub-mucosal in nature, making biopsy difficult.

 Chemotherapy generally begins one week after surgery to ensure that all the cells are killed.
 A common chemotherapy protocol is chemo (Adriamycin) every 2 weeks for 5 treatments and then weekly (Cytoxan chemotherapy, along with daily Doxycycline (for antiangiogenesis) and Piroxicam (immune support as a COX2 inhibitor) and monthly (Vincristine) treatments.

 It may result in some stomach discomfort including upset stomach, diarrhea and vomiting.

 When diagnosed stomach cancer in dogs is usually at an advanced stage.
 Therefore the chances of recovery and prognosis are usually poor.
 The median survival in gastric adenocarcinoma is 2 months.
 In palliative bypasses it is between 1-6 months.

 Thank you for utilizing our Canine Cancer Library.
 Please help us keep this ever evolving resource as current and informative as possible with a donation.